 How to Prevent Rust

-The best way to prevent corrosion is to purchase an air conditioning system specifically designed to keep rust from occurring.
+The best way to prevent corrosion is to purchase a cooling system specifically designed to keep rust from occurring.
 This type of equipment has a rust-prohibitive coating already applied to the metal.
 You can also apply the coating yourself to equipment without the preventative layer in place.
 Verify warranty requirements before applying the coating.

 A regular maintenance tune-up every season can help you to recognize the problem before it damages your system.
 Go Heating & Air is a licensed and insured air conditioner service company.
 You can depend on us for accurate, fair equipment assessments and repairs.